knowrahman/AWS-SAA-C02-Course/README.md

 Starts with an IAM role with a permissions policy.
 EC2 instance role allows the EC2 service to assume that role.

+when you create an IAM role for EC2 it automatically creates an instance profile with the same name and you attach this new instance profile to the EC2 instance

 The **instance profile** is the item that allows the permissions to get inside the instance.
 When you create an instance role in the console,